 For a square matrix, the minor is identical to the cofactor except for the sign (indeed, the cofactors can have a - sign depending on their position in the matrix).
 Minors do not take this minus sign.

-dCode retains ownership of the online 'Minors of a Matrix' tool source code.
-Except explicit open source licence (indicated CC / Creative Commons / free), any 'Minors of a Matrix' algorithm, applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or any 'Minors of a Matrix' function (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and no data download, script, copy-paste, or API access for 'Minors of a Matrix' will be for free, same for offline use on PC, tablet, iPhone or Android ! dCode is free and online.
+dCode retains ownership of the "Minors of a Matrix" source code.
+Any algorithm for the "Minors of a Matrix" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Minors of a Matrix" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Minors of a Matrix" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.

 Please, check our dCode Discord community for help requests!